huBioinfo/CytoCommunity/README.md

 CPU: i7

-memory: 16G or more
+Memory: 16G or more

-storage: 10GB or more
+Storage: 10GB or more

 #### Software environment